Leung Kwok-hung: Health in prison

 In early May 2022, Leung's wife said that Leung had been frequently visiting hospital from prison due to a heart condition, but dismissed rumors that Leung was seriously ill with COVID-19.
 Leung's wife also said that his mental health had "upheavals".

 Image and sartorial preference

 Leung is widely referred to by the sobriquet "Long Hair" (長毛), and press photographs show him with long locks as early as 1977.
-He has several other nick names including "Mr Kwoktastic", "Kwok It Up" and "The Kwokmaster".
+In 2020, he won a court case and avoided a compulsory haircut as the Court of Final Appeal ruled that compulsory haircuts for male prisoners amounted to sexual discrimination, and thereby overturned a lower court's decision in 2018.
+Leung has several other nicknames including "Mr Kwoktastic", "Kwok It Up" and "The Kwokmaster".

 Leung is reputed to have vowed not to cut his hair until the government of the People's Republic of China apologised for the Tiananmen Square massacre although he has denied this on several occasions.

 Leung is a smoker and can often be seen sporting a T-shirt with the iconic likeness of his favoured Che Guevara and smoking a cigarette.
 He is a fan of the Homeless World Cup and has accompanied Hong Kong's team to the tournament for several years.

 He says he learned English by listening to the British Forces Broadcasting Service radio station.